lean-mind/savvily-book-converter-python/docs/starting-section.md

 # Starting section

-> This configuration can be found in starting.tex files.
+> This configuration can be found in `starting.tex`.
+>
-> This is the beginning of the book until table of contents.
+> This portion includes everything from the book cover up to the table of contents.
+>
-> Contains different subsections placed sequentially customized based on requirements.
+> It consists of different subsections placed sequentially based on custom requirements.

 ## Book Cover